academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 This may require a review of the rules in regards to tip cuts and other related types of wounds as they pertain to heavy rapier or at least the way that we call them and acknowedge the effects of such wounds..
-<BR><BR>

 But the most important finding concerning this ghastly little experiment dealt with the pain of a thrust to the leg and its sapping of one's will and ability to continue fighting.
 An admittedly shallow puncture wound that touched no vital areas and caused no significant permanent muscle or tendon